ghosthamlet/stressgrid/README.md

     $ _build/prod/rel/coordinator/bin/coordinator start

-When started, it opens port 8001 for the management website, and port 8000 for generators to connect.
+When started, it opens port 8000 for the management website, and port 9696 for generators to connect.
 If you are running in AWS, you need to make sure that security groups are set up to the following:

-- your browser is enabled to connect to port 8001 of the coordinator;
+- your browser is enabled to connect to port 8000 of the coordinator;
-- generators are enabled to connect to port 8000 of the coordinator;
+- generators are enabled to connect to port 9696 of the coordinator;
 - generators are enabled to connect to your target instances.

-When using the CloudWatch report writer, you will need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables, or your EC2 instance should have an IAM role associated with it.
+To enable CloudWatch report writer you need to set CW_REGION to the environment to specify in which region you would like metrics to be written.
+You will also need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables, or your EC2 instance should have an IAM role associated with it.
 The only required permission is `cloudwatch:PutMetricData`.
-You also may add CW_REGION to the environment to specify in which region you would like to see the metrics.

 # Running the generator(s)